 To read about new bleeding-edge features, including those that are “almost standard” (so-called “stage 3”), see proposals at https://github.com/tc39/proposals.

-Also, if you’re in developing for the browser, then there are other specs covered in the second part of the tutorial.
+Also, if you’re developing for the browser, then there are other specifications covered in the second part of the tutorial.

 To see their support among browser-based and other engines, see: